 Here it is – it’s so fresh you can still smell that new website smell!

 Join Mhairi at Small Business BC to learn about the basics of social media for Small Business.

-Monday, March 24, 2014 – 1:00pm to 3:30pm
+Monday, July 7th, 2014 – 9.30pm to noon

 Social Media and On-line Marketing Tactics